-Your employer, in cooperation with NRECA, has established the RS Plan at your co-op to provide a traditional pension plan for the benefit of your co-op's employees and their beneficiaries.
-The RS Plan is what is known as a defined benefit pension plan; it is qualified under all applicable sections of the Internal Revenue Code of 1986 (the Code) and Treasury Regulations.
-The RS Plan is a multiple employer plan as defined in Section 413(c) of the Code; it operates on a calendar year basis during the twelve-month period beginning on January 1 and ending on December 31.
+Your employer, in cooperation with the National Rural Electric Cooperative Association (NRECA), has established the RS Plan at your co-op to provide a traditional pension plan for the benefit of your co-op's employees and their beneficiaries.
+The RS Plan is what is known as a defined benefit pension plan and is qualified under all applicable sections of the Internal Revenue Code of 1986 and Treasury Regulations.
+The RS Plan operates on a calendar year basis during the twelve-month period beginning on January 1 and ending on December 31.

 Your RS Plan benefit plays an important role in your financial planning for retirement.
-The benefit you receive is based on a formula that is not tied to financial market performance.
+The benefit you receive is based on a formula that is not tied to market performance.
 To provide this benefit, your employer ensures that contributions are deposited in a trust fund in an amount sufficient to fund the RS Plan benefit for all eligible employees.
 Since the RS Plan benefit is based on a formula, the investment gains or losses of this trust fund do not affect the amount of benefit that employees will receive.

 Your employer will make contributions to the Plan in the amount required to fund your RS Plan benefit.
-These contributions fund the pension benefit that will be paid to you or your beneficiary upon retirement, termination or death.
+These contributions will pay for a pension benefit that will be paid to you or your beneficiary upon retirement, termination or death.

-This Plan is tax qualified, which means that the benefits are not taxable to you when they are earned and credited to you, and that they may be eligible for special tax treatment when the money is distributed to you.
+Your Plan is tax qualified, which means that the benefits are not taxable to you when they are earned and credited to you and they may be eligible for special tax treatment when the money is distributed to you.
 However, you will be liable for income tax on the taxable portion of your pension benefit when the money is distributed to you.

 The benefits available under the RS Plan are designed to supplement any benefits available to you under Social Security and any other retirement plans in which you may participate.
-The Plan should be considered as one source of retirement security, along with your personal savings and investments.
+The Plan should be considered as one source of retirement security along with your personal savings and investments.

 A more thorough discussion of how the RS Plan is maintained and operated is provided in the sections to follow.
-If you have questions related to your RS Plan benefit, please contact your BA.
-See the section titled Administrative and Contact Information for details.
+If you have questions related to your RS Plan benefit, please contact your BA (see the section entitled Administrative Overview and Contact Information for more details).